mekkkwiz/project-iot/web/client/README.md

     Replace YOUR_PROJECT_ID, YOUR_PRIVATE_KEY_ID, YOUR_PRIVATE_KEY, YOUR_CLIENT_EMAIL, and YOUR_CLIENT_ID with your own Firebase project credentials.

-4. Set up your Google Maps API key by creating a .env file in the root directory with the following contents:
+4. Set up your Google Maps API key by creating a .env file in the client directory with the following contents:

     ```.env
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_API_KEY